abathroomwithblacksnakeskinwallpapercirculargoldmirror

 This same rule applies if you are using two finishes from the same family.
 Like using nickel and chrome.
 In this case, a third metal would be used to balance out the two finishes.
 Like a contrasting black matte or a brass.
 And the nickel and chrome finishes wouldn’t be placed next to each other.

-In the same way you should only stick to two or three metals, is the same for mixing metal finishes.
+In the same way, you should only stick to two or three metals; it is the same for mixing metal finishes.
 Don’t go for a different finish for every different metal.
-Stick to two finishes or sheen’s.
-For example a matte and polished finish.
+Stick to two finishes or sheens.
+For example, a matte and polished finish.
 Polished and brushed.

-That being said, mixing your metals is a definitely a go ahead, there are some metal finishes that should match.
+That being said, mixing your metals is definitely a go-ahead, there are some metal finishes that should match.
 The shower fixture and the sink faucets are a good pairing to match.
-Simply for unity to the design.
+Simply for unity in the design.

 Items that have the same function should have the same finish.